-We continue to introduce new investment products in response to changing investor sentiment and evolving investments themes and to capitalize on our existing expertise.
+We continue to introduce new investment products in response to changing investor sentiment and evolving investment themes and to capitalize on our existing expertise.
 In early 2010, we completed our first flow-through fund, the Sprott 2010 Flow-Through Limited Partnership.
-The objective of this Fund is to provide for a tax-assisted investment in a diversified portfolio of Flow-Through Shares and other securities of issuers in the resource sector.
-In March 2010, we also completed an offering of the Sprott Physical Gold Trust - this fund is listed on both the Toronto Stock Exchange and on the NYSE Arca and holds physical gold bars in custody at the Royal Canadian Mint.
+We followed the success of that fund with the launch of the Sprott 2011 Flow-Through Limited Partnership in early 2011.
+The objective of these Funds is to provide for a tax-assisted investment in a diversified portfolio of flow-through and other securities of issuers in the resource sector.

+In March 2010, we completed the initial public offering of the Sprott Physical Gold Trust - this fund is listed on both the Toronto Stock Exchange and on the NYSE Arca and holds physical gold bars in custody at the Royal Canadian Mint.
 Units of the Sprott Physical Gold Trust provide investors indirect access to the physical gold bullion while also providing the liquidity of an exchange traded security.
+This Trust successfully closed two follow-on offerings in May 2010 and September 2010.
+In November 2010, we completed the initial public offering of the Sprott Physical Silver Trust - this fund is listed on both the Toronto Stock Exchange and on the NYSE Arca and holds physical silver bars in the custody of the Royal Canadian Mint.
+Units of the Sprott Physical Silver Trust provide investors indirect access to the physical silver bullion while also providing the liquidity of an exchange traded security.